Category Archives: Danish Royals

 Valdemar with his father, circa 1863-1865; Credit – Wikipedia

 After his confirmation in 1874, Valdemar enrolled at the Royal Danish Naval Academy.
 As a younger son, it was expected that he would have a career in the military.
 Valdemar participated in several naval expeditions in the 1870s and became Lieutenant in 1880.
 In 1883, Valdemar’s 14-year-old nephew Prince George of Greece, the second son of his brother King George I of Greece, was enrolled at the Royal Danish Naval Academy.
-George lived with Valdemar at Bernstorff Palace while he attended the naval academy and having felt abandoned by his father at that time, George would later tell his fiancée the profound attachment he developed for his uncle Valdemar.
+George lived with Valdemar at Bernstorff Palace while he attended the naval academy.
+Having felt abandoned by his father at that time, George would later tell his fiancée the profound attachment he developed for his uncle Valdemar.

-In 1885, Valdemar became engaged to Princess Marie of Orléans, the eldest child of Robert, Duke of Chartres and his wife, Françoise of Orléans, who were both grandchildren of King Louis Philippe of France, who was forced to abdicate after the outbreak of the French Revolution of 1848.
-He lived out his life in exile in England where his great-granddaughter Marie had been born.
+In 1885, Valdemar became engaged to Princess Marie of Orléans, the eldest child of Robert, Duke of Chartres and his wife, Françoise of Orléans, both grandchildren of King Louis Philippe of France, who was forced to abdicate after the outbreak of the French Revolution of 1848.
+Louis Philippe lived out his life in exile in England where his great-granddaughter Marie had been born.
 Marie lived the first years of her life in England.
 After the fall of Napoleon III in 1871, her family’s rival, Marie’s family moved back to France.

-Princess Marie; Photo Credit – Wikipedia
+Princess Marieof Orléans; Credit – Wikipedia

 Valdemar and Marie were first married in a civil ceremony in Paris, France on October 20, 1885.
 Two days later, an extravagant religious ceremony and reception were held at the Chateau d ‘ Eu in Normandy, France, the home of Louis Philippe of Orléans, Count of Paris, a cousin of both Marie’s parents.
 More than 1,000 guests attended including members of the royal families of Denmark, Greece, Russia, and the United Kingdom.
 Valdemar remained Lutheran and Marie remained Roman Catholic.
 When Pope Leo XIII gave his permission for the marriage, he agreed to the provision that any daughters would be raised Roman Catholic and any sons would be raised Lutheran.
 After their marriage, the couple lived at the Yellow Palace in Copenhagen and Valdemar’s birthplace, Bernstorff Castle in Gentofte, nearby Copenhagen.